enola-dev/enola/docs/index.md

 <!-- TODO The actual usage of [the underlying core](core.md) can be illustrated e.g. by its [Kubernetes Edition](k8s/index.md). -->

-PS: The name "Enola" was originally inspired by the project's creator having watched the _Enola Holmes_ 🕵🏾‍♀️ detective movie, and this is an SRE detective's tool!
+<sub>PS: The name "Enola" was originally inspired by the project's creator having watched the _Enola Holmes_ 🕵🏾‍♀️ detective movie with his daughter, and this is an SRE detective's tool!</sub>